dpwdec/markdown-exploration/README.md

 > What are these primary dispositions on which Freud himself apparently founders?
 Are these attributes of an unconscious libidinal organization, and how precisely do the various identifications set up in consequence of the Oedipal conflict work to reinforce or dissolve each of these dispositions?
 What aspect of “femininity” do we call dispositional, and which is the consequence of identification?
 Indeed, what is to keep us from understanding the “dispositions” of bisexuality as the effects or productions of a series of internalizations?
 Moreover, how do we identify a “feminine” or a “masculine” disposition at the outset?
 By what traces is it known, and to what extent do we assume a “feminine” or a “masculine” disposition as the precondition of a heterosexual object choice?
 In other words, to what extent do we read the desire for the father as evidence of a feminine disposition only because we begin, despite the postulation of primary bisexuality, with a heterosexual matrix for desire?

 Courtesy of Judith Butler

+And a nested quote:

+> In “Mourning and Melancholia,” the lost object is set up within the ego as a critical voice or agency, and the anger originally felt for the object is reversed so that the internalized object now berates the ego:

+> >If one listens patiently to the many and various self-accusations of the melancholic, one cannot in the end avoid the impression that often the most violent of them are hardly applicable to the patient himself, but that with insignificant modifications they do fit someone else, some person whom the patient loves, has loved or ought to love.... the self-reproaches are reproaches against a loved object which have been shifted onto the patient’s own ego.
+(169)

+> The melancholic refuses the loss of the object, and internalization becomes a strategy of magically resuscitating the lost object, not only Gender Trouble because the loss is painful, but because the ambivalence felt toward the object requires that the object be retained until differences are settled.
+In this early essay, Freud understands grief to be the withdrawal of libidinal cathexis from the object and the successful transferral of that cathexis onto a fresh object.
+I